openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 In addition to standards applicable to model code, the OMF also develops, adopts, and administers community-wide standards for ethical practice by modeling scientists.
-In order to encourage knowledge exchanges and scaffolding, all modeling scientists should publically credit (normally through citation) the work of any other scientists that they use.
+In order to encourage knowledge exchanges and scaffolding, all modeling scientists should publicly credit (normally through citation) the work of any other scientists that they use.
 In order to maintain the reliability and public reputation of modeling science, practitioners must document accurately model purposes,